mpx86/devpi-resources/README.md

 # devpi-resources

-Documentation and other resources on installing and configuring devpi.
+Documentation and other resources for installing and configuring devpi.

 This documentation is based on using Ubuntu 24.04.